Email FacebookTwitterMenu burgerClose thin

 Share

 Capital gains and capital losses both have tax implications.
 When you sell stocks for a profit, you owe taxes on those gains.
 These taxes are calculated based on capital gains rates.
 However, when it comes to investments, the IRS taxes you based on your net gains for the entire year.
 This means that you calculate your taxes based on the total amount of profits you made after accounting for any investment losses you took during the year.
-You can simplify this process if you work with a financial advisor who specializes in tax planning.
+If you need help with simplifying this process, you could consider working with a financial advisor who specializes in tax planning.

 How the IRS Defines Capital Gains